|In the valley of the Eurotas; photo by author|

 Saturday, October 22, 2011

 When modern man tries to imagine Spartan society and institutions, he is immediately confronted with the problem of sources.
 Quite aside from the usual catalogue of problems – incompleteness, unreliable transcriptions, poor translations, and the like – sources on Sparta are notorious for coming from foreigners and for dating from a period long after the institutions and society allegedly described.
-Worst of all, many of the most famous depictions are a conscious attempts to describe the ideal society created by a legendary figure (Lycourgos) rather than an observed society.
+Worst of all, many of the most famous depictions are a conscious attempt to describe the ideal society created by a legendary figure (Lycourgos) rather than an observed society.
 This is rather like taking Marx’s vision of socialist society as a guide for what life was like in the “real existing socialism” of the Soviet Union.

 Arguably, nothing about Spartan society was so radically different from the rest of the Greek world as the role of women and so, ipso facto, marital relations.
 Yet none of our sources on Spartan marriages were participants in one.
 Rather, the observers upon which historians must rely for a description for this inherently private and intimate sphere are men who came from a radically different culture.
 In short, relying on the historical account of Spartan marriage is rather like trusting a member of Iran’s Islamic Council to describe marriage in America.
-Recognizing this fact, it is useful for anyone seriously interested in trying to understand Spartan society to try to think “outside the box,” to venture into the uncharted areas beyond the written record and use common sense to hypothesize realistic modes of behaviour consistent with the known facts.
+Recognizing this fact, it is useful for anyone seriously interested in trying to understand Spartan society to try to think “outside the box,” to venture into the uncharted areas beyond the written record and use common sense to hypothesize realistic modes of behavior consistent with the known facts.

 A classic example of the need for common sense in viewing the Spartan marriage is provided by Plutarch’s “Life of Lycurgus.”
 First Plutarch describes how girls were required to “run and wrestle and throw the discus and javelin,” stressing that “young girls no less than young men grow used to walking nude in processions, as well as to dancing and singing at certain festivals with the young men present and looking on.”
-(Plutarch, Lycurgus: 14) He goes on to describe the way girls watched the boys and youths in their exercises, making fun of the inept and composing songs of praise for their favourites.
+(Plutarch, Lycurgus: 14) He goes on to describe the way girls watched the boys and youths in their exercises, making fun of the inept and composing songs of praise for their favorites.
 In short, he paints a picture of young people growing up together in close proximity and actively involved in observing and performing for one another.
 He even underlines the point that the interest of youth in the opposite sex was consciously and intentionally sexual.
 Then in the next section, he claims that because men married while on active service and were required to sleep in their barracks, that some men “might have children before they saw their own wives in daylight.”
 (Plutarch, Lycurgus: 15).
 What?
-Spartiate men married the very same girls they had seen racing, swimming, singing and dancing at festivals, the girls who had cheered or jeered their own accomplishments; they had seen each other in full daylight– including in the nude - innumerable times before they even got married!
+Spartiate men married the very same girls they had seen racing, swimming, singing and dancing at festivals, the girls who had cheered or jeered their own accomplishments; they had seen each other in full daylight – and in the nude! - innumerable times before they even got married!

 Furthermore, while the young men on active service (aged 21-30) might have been required to spend the night in barracks, they were not imprisoned.
 The young men were expected to exercise, swim, and hunt.
 They were free to take part in chorus, certain team sports, ride, race and presumably had responsibility for their estates or at least took an interest in breeding Lacedaemon’s famous horses and dogs.
 Is it reasonable to expect that two young people who married at least in part due to sexual attraction did not use their free time to meet with one another?
 Plutarch himself says that “the bride…devised schemes and helped plan how they might meet each other unobserved at suitable moments.”
 (Plutarch, Lycurgus: 15)